- 1 INTRODUCTION OF THE GREEN REVOLUTION

 - Improving rural roads and electrification

-I would like to express my special thanks of gratitude to my teacher Daizy Gupta as well as our principal Nelinder Jeet Sandhu who gave me the golden opportunity to do this wonderful project on the topic of the Green Revolution which also helped me in doing a lot of research and learning new things.
+I would like to express my special thanks of gratitude to my teacher Daizy Gupta as well as our principal Nelinder Jeet Sandhu who gave me the golden opportunity to do this wonderful project on Green Revolution which also helped me in doing a lot of research and learning new things.
 I am thankful to them.
 Secondly, I would also like to thank my parents and friends who helped me a lot in finalizing the project within the limited time frame.
+It is important for students to learn about green revolution and the best way to learn is a project on green revolution for evs class 11 and class 12.

 I would like to mention some sources which proved to help make this project some of them are as follows